Am0rphous/Awesome/Operating Systems.md

 ## Desktop OSes
 - [Asahi](https://asahilinux.org) - Asahi Linux aims to bring you a polished Linux experience on Apple Silicon Macs.
+- [Bliss OS - Android for your PC](https://blissos.org) - An Open Source OS, based on Android, that incorporates many optimizations, features, and expanded device support.
+And it is available for just about any Chromebook, Windows/Linux PC or tablet released in the last 4 years.
 - [Debian](https://www.debian.org)
 - [Deepin](https://www.deepin.org/en/) - based on Debian, features DDE, the Deepin Desktop Environment, built on Qt.
   - Be aware - There is conserns about analytics collected by Deepin which are sent to the Chinese government [Deepin Linux: Security Threat or Safe to Use?](https://linuxinsider.com/story/deepin-linux-security-threat-or-safe-to-use-86044.html).